 Aims and Scope

 The LMS JCM is a free online journal.
-For a summary of publishing rights and archiving policies for the LMS JCM, please see this fact sheet.
+For a summary of publishing rights and archiving policies, please see this fact sheet.
 The LMS JCM is indexed/abstracted by the Web of Science, Science Citation Index Expanded, Zentralblatt MATH and MathSciNet.

 Papers can be submitted electronically.
 See here for further details.